R

 ## model2 158.0468 170.0894 0.1592046

 # We see that the second AIC is lower, and thus this model has a better fit-complexity trade-off.
 The BIC has the same conclusion as the AIC in this case.
-The RMSE of the second model is lower, and therefore indicates less error and a better fit.
+The MSE of the second model is lower, and therefore indicates less error and a better fit.

 # R2 difference test (deviance)